stuffmc/NewGenerationNetworking/ChatServer.md

 ## Optional: run the tests

 The tests have already been written for you.
 If you run tests, either from Xcode or from the commandline, they should mostly pass.
-"Mostly" because you'll quickly realize that there is one issue left that needs to be taken care of ...
+"Mostly" because you'll quickly realize that there is one issue left that needs to be taken care of...

 See, TCP doesn't guarantee that everything that's being sent from one side will arrive in a single piece on the other side.
 There may be packet fragmentation, which means (and this happens during testing, which establishes real connections internally) that you may have JSON packets that arrive in several pieces.